visiphilia/visiphilia.github.io/_posts/2016-08-03-CM-hierarchy.md

 ### Hierarchy of graphical mappings

 The paper, [Cleveland and McGill (1984)](https://www.jstor.org/stable/2288400?seq=1#page_scan_tab_contents), reported on results from an experiment on ways to map data that enables the reader to accurately return the original data values.
-The end results was the following hierarchy of mappings from most accurate to least:
+The end result was the following hierarchy of mappings from most accurate to least:

 1. Position along a common scale e.g. scatter plot, bar chart
 2. Position on identical but nonaligned scales e.g. bars on spatial map in 3D, facetted plots, stacked bars